gxvigo/watson-vision/INSTRUCTIONS.md

   1. So far, we have deployed our pre built starter application to Bluemix.
 We are going to show how easy it is to add additional Watson services to our applications using Bluemix.

-  Click on the top left corner to open up the Bluemix menu.
+  Go back to Bluemix console and click on the top left corner to open up the Bluemix menu.
 You will then need to click on `Apps`.
 Then click on `Dashboard` as shown in the following screenshot.

   ![bluemix-menu](instructions/bluemix-menu.png)

-  On the Bluemix Dashboard, scroll down to find your Image Analysis application within the "Applications" section.
+  On the Bluemix Dashboard, scroll down to find your Image Analysis (watson-visio-.....) application within the "Applications" section.
 From here, click on the application to open the application homepage.

   ![dashboard-app](instructions/dashboard-app.png)